nikkNizz/Drawish/README.md

 #### Shapes
 As for the line.
 Click the [shapes] button.
-Shapes are: SQUARE, RECTANGLE, CIRCLE, ELLIPSE, TRIANGLE, ROUNDED RECT, STAR, ARROWS.
+Shapes are: SQUARE, RECTANGLE, CIRCLE, ELLIPSE, TRIANGLE, ROUNDED RECT, STAR, ARROWS, CROSSES.
 Border width is defined by line width box.
 Many filling options are available from the choice box at the top right.
 [video](https://drive.google.com/file/d/1t4i03DvqtAWYFMJfBzxKOIYCBJa3QD-V/view?usp=sharing)